Therapy & Assessment for Children

 Tak is a fully registered occupational therapist.
 She graduated with First Class Honours in Bachelor of Social Sciences in Counselling and Psychology at Hong Kong Shue Yan University, and received her Masters Degree in Occupational Therapy from La Trobe University.
-Tak has presented at International Congress of Cognitive Psychotherapy on "Anxiety and Facial Processing in Children".
+Tak has presented at the International Congress of Cognitive Psychotherapy on "Anxiety and Facial Processing in Children".
 She has experience working with children with developmental delays in both early intervention and school settings across Australia and Hong Kong.
 She is passionate about working with children in the areas of sensory processing, emotional regulation, social skills and fine and gross motor skills.
+Tak has completed training with Early Childhood Intervention Australian (ECIA) in relation to supporting children with Autism Spectrum Disorder.
 Tak uses a holistic and family-focused approach to her therapy to help children to engage in meaningful activities.
 Tak provides occupational therapy in English, Cantonese and Mandarin.